Precision Rifle League – Rules & Standard Operating Procedures (Version 1.8)

 The Precision Rifle League (PRL) has been created to provide a positive resource for fellow shooters, helping develop and expand precision rifle shooting for the benefit of all.
 In the UK, the discipline is still in its infancy and must be provided room to grow.
-The rules contained within this guide are concise, logical and will help ensure a level playing field across the various venues.
+The rules contained within this guide are concise, logical and will help ensure a level playing field across the various venues; reducing the probability of un-sportsmanly conduct by all involved.
 While different challenges will thrive on their individuality, an underlying level of consistency between locations is naturally required.
-This will provide a minimum standard of safe procedure required by the individual participants and reduce the probability of un-sportsmanly conduct.
+This will provide a minimum standard of safe procedure required by the individual participants and venues.

-This page and the PDF (above) will be updated with v.1.0, v.1.1. etc as the rules evolve.
-Any changes from the previous version will be highlighted by purple text.
-This web page will always be the latest version, with the PDF link being updated within seven to ten days.
+This page will be updated with v.1.0, v.1.1. etc as the rules evolve.
+Any changes from the previous version will be highlighted by purple text for three weeks.
+This web page will always be the latest version.

 1.1 Safety Intro